AadilHussain7/AadilHussain7/README.md

   <div class="about-container">
     <h2>💼 About Me</h2>
     <p>
-I am a results-driven Data Analyst with 2+ years of freelance experience delivering actionable insights through Python, SQL, Power BI, Tableau, and Excel.
-Skilled in data cleaning, exploratory data analysis, dashboard development, and predictive modeling, I have worked with diverse datasets across e-commerce, sales, and entertainment.
+I am a results-driven <strong> Data Analyst </strong> with 2+ years of freelance experience delivering actionable insights through <strong> Python, SQL, Power BI, Tableau, and Excel.  </strong> Skilled in <strong> data cleaning, exploratory data analysis, dashboard development, and predictive modeling,  </strong> I have worked with diverse datasets across e-commerce, sales, and entertainment.
 My projects have helped businesses reduce manual reporting by 25% and improve decision- making speed by 20%.
 I am passionate about turning complex data into clear insights that